Surgery exact triangles in involutive Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

 We would like to thank Sherry Gong, Tye Lidman, Robert Lipshitz, Ciprian Manolescu, and JungHwan Park for helpful conversations.
 We would like to thank Danny Ruberman for helpful comments on an earlier draft.
 We are grateful to the Frontiers in Floer Homology Workshop at Boston College in August 2019, the University of Oregon Floer Homotopy Workshop in August 2019, and the Geometry and Topology Workshop at UCLA in January 2020, where parts of this work were completed.
+Finally, we are grateful to the anonymous referees for their thoughtful reading and helpful comments.